kevin-labtani/Docker-Kubernetes/README.md

 - with the host machine
 - with the world wide web

-We'll be working with `6-networks` for this part, an api based on swapi with a db implemented (MongoDB needs to be installed locally to be able to follow along)
+We'll be working with `6-networks` for this module, an api based on swapi with a db implemented (MongoDB needs to be installed locally to be able to follow along)

 #### Communicating with the World Wide Web